7. Fertilization

 Else:

-Since Nsurplus, country < Ngap, country, the right-hand side will never exceed Nmax.
+Since Ñsurplus, country < Ñgap, country, the right-hand side will never exceed Ñmax.

 Step 5

-Disaggregate Napp[r, c] among each manure type:
+Disaggregate Ñapp[r, c] among each manure type and distribute over each crop:

 Equation 7.9